DannyBoyNYC/perksy-test/README.md

 * when I finished the master branch I realized it didn't have one of the requested features
 * it was too time consuming to refactor everything in under 2 hours so so I created this
 * with a bit of additional time I can integrate it into the main branch - happy to do so if it makes a difference
+* wasn't quite certain about the instructions 'View all items sorted by type and price' so I threw in a few additional sorts

+Due to time constraints all the usual caveats around this not being polished apply.

+Let me know what you think!